Vijay Prashad: Mother Teresa and Western charity

-Prashad offered his analysis of Mother Teresa's missionary work in Calcutta, designating her as a representative of the collective "bourgeois guilt" of Western nations.
-He argued that people like Mother Teresa obscure the tragedies of capitalism.
-For instance, "During the night of December 2–3, 1984, the Bhopal disaster poisoned thousands of people".
-He states that the Bhopal disaster, which was caused by Union Carbide, was the most flagrant example of a transnational corporation's disregard for human life in defence of its own profit.
-In 1983, Union Carbide's sales came to US$9 billion and its assets totalled US$10bn.
-Part of this profit came from a tendency to shirk any responsibility towards safety standards, not just in India, but also in their West Virginia plant.
-After the disaster, Mother Teresa flew into Bhopal and, escorted in two government cars, she offered Bhopal's victims small aluminium medals of St. Mary.
-"This could have been an accident," she told the survivors, "it's like a fire (that) could break out anywhere.
-That is why it is important to forgive.
-Forgiveness offers us a clean heart and people will be a hundred times better after it."
-Pope John Paul II joined Mother Teresa with his analysis that Bhopal was a "sad event" which resulted from "man's efforts to make progress."
+Prashad analyzed Mother Teresa's missionary work in Kolkata as representative of the collective "bourgeois guilt" of Western nations.
+For example, he states that the Bhopal disaster, which was caused by Union Carbide, was a flagrant example of a transnational corporation's disregard for human life in defence of its own profit.
+After the disaster, Mother Teresa flew into Bhopal and, escorted in two government cars, offered Bhopal's victims small aluminium medals of St. Mary.
+"This could have been an accident," she told the survivors, and "it is important to forgive."
+Prashad argued that people like Mother Teresa obscure the inherent tragedies of capitalism.

-In the same article he also commented on Mother Teresa's alleged links with Charles Keating and Michele Duvalier (wife of Haitian dictator Baby Doc Duvalier).
-Denouncing the "cruel rule of capital" he also offered the view that the communists of Calcutta were the "real nameless Mother Teresas who conduct the necessary work towards socialism, for the elimination of poverty forever."
+He also commented on Mother Teresa's alleged links with the American businessman Charles Keating and Michèle Bennett, the wife of the Haitian dictator Jean-Claude Duvalier.
+He also wrote that the communists of Calcutta were the "real nameless Mother Teresas who conduct the necessary work towards socialism, for the elimination of poverty forever."

 Resignation of Evo Morales

-Prashad has written extensively about the removal of Evo Morales as President of Bolivia in 2019 and the 2020 Bolivian general election.
-He described Morales' removal as a coup d'état and said the Organisation of American States had "legitimised" the coup with unsubstantiated conclusions in its preliminary report.
-In March 2020, he wrote that Morales' removal from office was the result of his government's "socialist policy toward Bolivia's resources" which required that returns from mining resources such as lithium "be properly shared with the Bolivian people".
-He said that the government of Jeanine Áñez had extended a "welcome mat" to Tesla to establish a factory in Bolivia to manufacture lithium batteries from Bolivia's reserves.
+Prashad has written extensively about the 2019 Bolivian political crisis and the 2020 Bolivian general election.
+He described Evo Morales' removal from the presidency as a coup d'état and said the Organization of American States had legitimized the coup through unsubstantiated conclusions in its preliminary report.
+In March 2020, he wrote that Morales' removal from office was the result of his government's "socialist policy toward Bolivia's resources" which required that returns from mining resources such as lithium "be properly shared with the Bolivian people."
+He said that the government of Jeanine Áñez extended a "welcome mat" to Tesla to establish a factory in Bolivia for the manufacturing of lithium batteries from Bolivia's reserves.